R-Spin: Efficient Speaker and Noise-invariant Representation Learning with Acoustic Pieces: Experiments

 \subsection{Data Efficiency}

-The purpose of developing \proposed~is to improve speech SSL models with minimal effort and resources, including using fewer data for training to improve data efficiency.
-Following \citet{chang2023spin}, we analyze the number of hours of speech data processed during training to quantify the computation costs required by each method.
-As shown in the second column of Table~\ref{tab:pr-asr}, the values are calculated by multiplying the number of training updates and the effective batch size of each update.
-Compared with the high-budget SSFT methods, \proposed~requires significantly lower training costs while offering superior performance in various conditions.
-A complete comparison of the training costs can be found in Appendix~\ref{subsec:app-compute-resource}.
-Thus, \proposed~is a data-efficient self-supervised fine-tuning method for robust speech recognition.
+Developing R-Spin aims to enhance speech SSL models with minimal resources, including improving data efficiency.
+Following \citet{chang2023spin}, an analysis of the duration of speech data processed during training is undertaken to quantify the computational expenses associated with each method.
+As depicted in the second column of Table~\ref{tab:pr-asr}, these values are derived by multiplying the number of training updates and the effective batch size for each update.
+Compared with the high-budget methods, R-Spin requires significantly lower training costs, concurrently exhibiting superior performance across diverse conditions.
+A complete comparison of the costs can be found in Appendix~\ref{sec:app-compute-resource}.